 Energy Policy Act of 2005.
 Introduced April 18, 2005.
 Among other provisions, the bill would open up the Arctic National Wildlife Refuge (ANWR) to exploration and development, includes a "safe harbor" provision to protect methyl tertiary-butyl ether (MTBE) refiners from product liability suits, would establish a "refinery revitalization" program, and would permit the Federal Energy Regulatory Commission (FERC) to decide on the siting of liquefied natural gas (LNG) terminals.
 Passed by the House on April 21, 2005 (249-183).
-Scheduled for a vote in the Senate on June 28, 2005.
+Passed by the Senate on June 28, 2005 (85-12).